project-greenheart/Project-Greenheart/Section -- Skills.md

-# System

-The skills system has changed from throughout the series, Morrowind/Oblivion and Skyrim has separate skilling systems.

 # Skills

 A skill is a scalar of how much you have done a certain set of actions.
 The higher you are on the scale, the more perks/advantages you get.

+TODO: Decide what kind of skills should be included in TES VI.
+E.g. Should there be 5 different magic skills or should some of them be combined?
+And what about non-combat skills, how many of them should remain and what skills should we add?

 ## Combat skills

 Combat skills are skills that increases when doing a set of combat actions.
 E.g. using a lot of spells will increase a certain magic skill.

-TODO: Decide what kind of skill should be included in TES VI.
-Should there be 5 different magic skills or should some of them be combined?

 ## Non-combat skills